vandanal187/1/Glossary.md

 #### Buffer

 A buffer is an array of audio data.
-Buffer values are in the range of +1 to -1.
+Typically values are in the range of +1 to -1.

 #### Bus